matsengrp/cft/README.md

 * `R` (and `Rscript`)
 * `prank`

-If you are running on Fredhutch's compute nodes, you can use scicomp's module system to gain access to these dependencies:
+If you are running on Fredhutch's compute nodes, you can use scicomp's module system to gain access to these dependencies.
+Start by loading these modules, which should allow you most of what you might need.
+When in doubt, check if you can install it with conda before resorting to loading the module.

 ```
-module use ~matsengrp/modules
-module load phylip seqmagick FastTree
+module load phylip seqmagick
+ml pplacer
+ml unload python2/2.7.8
+ml unload GCCcore/5.4.0
 ```

 Otherwise, you'll need to install each as you wish on whatever system you run.